 5. Finance growth the right way

 Factoring is easy to obtain, especially when compared to other solutions.
-Another advantage is that your financing line is tied to your invoices.
+Another advantage of freight bill factoring is that your financing line is tied to your invoices.
 Consequently, the line can adapt and increase as your business grows.
-To learn more, please read “What is freight factoring?”
+To learn more, please read “What is Freight Bill Factoring?”

 Get more information

 Are you looking for factoring?
 We are a leading freight factoring company and can provide high advances at low rates.
-For information, get an online quote or call (877) 300 3258.
+For information, get an online quote or call us toll-free at (877) 300 3258.